 The first question every rideshare and food delivery driver wants to know: what tax deductions can I claim for Uber?
-This article explains the different options for claiming Uber tax deductions to boost your tax refund, claiming car expenses for Uber, how to keep a logbook, as well as a range of other potential tax deductions for rideshare and food delivery drivers.
+This article explains the different options for claiming Uber tax deductions to boost your tax refund, claiming car expenses for Uber, how to keep a logbook, as well as a range of other potential tax deductions for rideshare and food delivery drivers in Australia.

 Let’s take a look at these two methods in detail.